cpldcpu/BitNetMCU/docs/documentation_2026.md

 | Unshared 8 × 8 blocks, 64→32→32, head 64 | 25.2k | **99.14 ± 0.04%** |
 | Unshared 8 × 8 blocks, 64→32, head 96 | 30.7k | 99.19 ± 0.05% |

-This approaches worked quite well.
-We can see that it allows to break the 99% accuracy barrier with the same number of weights as the original dense model (25.2k).
-The added complexity in the inference code is quite small.
-However, we have to be careful to apply a normalization scheme that is compatible with the concatenation of the outputs of the blockwise fcs.
+This approach worked quite well.
+We can see that it allows breaking the 99% accuracy barrier with the same number of weights as the original dense model (25.2k).
+The added complexity in the inference engine is minimal.

 ### Overlapping Blockwise FC

-Blockwise processing addressed the dead pixel issue to some extend, but it does not improve generalization.
+Blockwise processing addressed the dead pixel issue to some extent, but it does not improve generalization.
 As a simple extension, we can also apply overlapping blocks with stride 4 or stride 2.
-"Poor mans CNN".
+"Poor man's CNN" as one might call it.

 Experimental results on NF4/A4, reciprocal8 + round, Muon lr 0.02 plus Adam head: